BWilb/Cheese_Reviews/source/brie/index.rst

 Taste Review
 ------------
 The Brie that I am reviewing is French style Culinary Tours double cream Brie.
-On the nose it is a strong smelling cheese, this cheese doesn’t mess around with its pine notes.
+On the nose it is a *strong smelling cheese*, this cheese doesn’t mess around with its pine notes.
 It is a mild yellow and white rind, and is very spongy inside while the rind is tough.
 This cheese is really nice and smooth.
 While cold, it is much harder than usual to spread but that is to be expected.